Amazingly, 2020 marked the 200th birthday of The Royal Kent School, Oxshott!

 If you would like to read a much more detailed account of the history of The Royal Kent, please click here to access a fantastic account by Ernest Crossland.

-If you are one of our school's many alumni, please visit our dedicated alumni page to sign our guestbook and share your memories of RKS with others!
+If you are one of our school's many alumni, please visit our dedicated alumni page to see our guestbook!

 To find out more about our celebrations this year, please keep an eye on our social media accounts and the #RKS200 page!